jfreun1/Quantcast-OA/README.md

 ## The Solution

 Note that, since the cookies are sorted by timestamp, we can use a modified Binary Search to find the date we are looking for.
 Once the date is found, we can use a HashMap frequency table to quickly find a list of the most used items (if there is a tie).
-Furthermore, we utilize JUnit test to tests are functions.
+Furthermore, we utilize JUnit test to test our functions.

 ## Room for Improvement